sagemath/trac_to_gh/Issue 7073.md

 # Issue 7073: scipy_sandbox 20071020.p4 has a GNUism, sending GNU flags to the Sun compiler.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7073

 Original creator: drkirkby